pitocoofc/GhostOS/readme.md

+# Update 7.0.0 Bolinha de queijo (2)
+"What's new?"
+- new games

 # Sad news

 I had to remove the new emulator for a few reasons, and it probably won't be returning anytime soon.